jnlongnecker/theQudzoo/src/content/adviceArticles/golem.md

 There is not much extra strategy here; ensure you either have strong combat capabilities (which you should by this point) or are willing to just run all the way down to the bottom.
 Since this is still a tier 8 zone, while chests will _often_ spawn with loot that is better suited to a lower area, it will not _always_ spawn with low-tier loot so it's still worth it to search every floor for goodies as you can often find at least one zetachrome weapon somewhere along the path to the bottom for your Golem armament.

 Once you're at the bottom, you'll discover Tau as well as a high-level member from the Seekers of the Sightless Way, Aoyg-no-Longer.
 Aoyg will not attack you, and you can even water ritual them for some Seeker reputation.
 Bring the still chime to Tau and you'll have completed the ritual of -elseing, allowing Tau to become a member of the Seeker cult.
-Denying this from happening makes Dyvvrach pretty upset, so make sure you fulfill Tau's wish or else you'll be stuck farming neutron flux and will have wasted this whole effort.
+You _can_ kill Aoyg for a hit to your Seeker rep and his equipment, although he is very dangerous and it's generally not recommended.
+If you kill Aoyg then Tau will be rather upset but it doesn't matter for your success of the quest.
 Return to Dyvvrach at Chavvah and you'll be able to secure this power source for your Golem.